pisymbol314/postgresql-clip/README.md

 ```shell
 TMPDIR=/home/ubuntu python3 -m pip install -r requirements.txt --no-cache-dir
 ```
+> Note: Change TMPDIR to a different directory with enough size if you are using any other OS.

 > **Note** Sometimes we've seen the Python `clip.load` function fail to download the CLIP model, presumably due to the source server being busy.
 The code here will use a local copy of the model if it's available.
 To make that local copy:
 >